Skip to Main Content

 Pass allows free entry for 2 adults and 4 children.

-*If you do not have this information, please call the library at (860) 668-3896.
+Please have your library card bar code ready.
+If you do not have this information available, call the library at (860) 668-3896 for assistance.

 Visit Website This link opens in a new window